timwang2001/Awesome_Micro_Gesture/README.md

 If you notice missing work or any issue in the list, feel free to open an issue or contact us.

-## Timeline of MGR method Evolution
+## Timeline of MGR Method Evolution
 This timeline highlights how micro-gesture recognition has evolved, from early dataset creation to today's multimodal and MLLM-driven methods, and offers a quick view of the field's growth trajectory.
 ![Micro Gesture Trend](image/MGs_trend.png)